somaij/netlify-cms-react-portfolio/content/posts/2019-03-21-easiest-free-wp-theme-for-a-resume-site.md

 ---
 ## Why Do I Need a Website?

-It astounds me - the number of tech people that I've met and they don't have a website.
-When I was in college doing Systems Analyst and even later when I was in university doing **IT**, a majority of my peers didn't have a website to show who they really were to potential employers.
-I'm proud to admit I managed to convince a couple of techy and design pals to create their own online presence.
+The number of tech people that I've met that "don't need a website" astounds me.
+Whilst taking Systems Analyst in college and **IT **in university, the majority of my peers didn't have a website to sell their skills to potential employers.
+I'm glad to say at least some of them listened and created their own online presence.

 But what about non-tech people?
 [Here's a 2013 Forbes article on why everyone needs a website](https://www.forbes.com/sites/jacquelynsmith/2013/04/26/why-every-job-seeker-should-have-a-personal-website-and-what-it-should-include/#3bcb0dea119e).
+Controlling your first impression online is paramount to creating a professional image of yourself.

 Okay, I'll stop preaching and assume you're on board by now.

 ## The Theme

 Your first instinct is probably to gravitate to this thing you've heard about - **WordPress**.
-It's a great, easy to use platform.
-Originally made for blogging, but you can keep it super simple.
-If you're on a free hosting plan like x10hosting, you're probably not going to get any theme pack-ins with your WordPress install.
+The platform was originally made for blogging, but a lot of organizations use it as a content management system because of how easy it is to use.
+The best part is the vast amount of customization because of themes and plugins.
+A lot of these are free, but a lot are not.
+If you're on a free hosting plan like x10hosting, you're probably not going to get any free theme pack-ins with your WordPress install.

 For the past couple of weeks I've been searching for a free theme to set up my cousin's website.
-I didn't want to put in a lot of work (he had a whopping budget of $0!), but the free stuff I came across were pretty outdated.
+I didn't want to put in a lot of work (he had a whopping budget of $0!), but the free themes I came across were frankly, ugly.
 Until I came across Colorlib's theme - [**Shapely**](https://colorlib.com/wp/themes/shapely/).
 I was in love with the shape of it.

 It has a simple set up wizard that guides you through installing it's required plugins.
 I'm not a fan of page builders, but this one was bearable because it uses built in WordPress features to get the job done, decreasing the bloat.
-The [demo](https://colorlib.com/shapely/) is a good showcase of it's capabilities.
-Personally, I just used the parallax banner with a free stock image, and the contact form 7 widget.
+Their [demo](https://colorlib.com/shapely/) is a good showcase of it's capabilities.
+Personally I only used the parallax banner with a free stock image, and the contact form 7 widget.

-For his resume, I used a Word to HTML online converter, and pasted it into a regular page.
+For my cousin's resume page, I used a Word to HTML online converter, and pasted it in.
 You can also just use the regular editor and paste it in straight from Word - I just wanted to refine the design a bit.

 After that, I just simply linked the resume page in the menu.
 There's also a feature to create a social media menu that automatically creates icons for you in the footer.
 [Here's a link to the very helpful documentation](https://colorlib.com/wp/support/shapely/).